Skip to content

 • Specification: For details, see the text format documentation.

-A structured, easy-to-parse format ideal for applications with built-in XML support.
+Structured format for applications with built-in XML support.

 • Best for: Web applications or projects using custom tools that can easily process XML.